ali-zargari/CS-157A-Project-DishSocial/README.md

 - There is a chance that you might be required to enable SSL mode, and include a 'ca.crt' certificate file
 - In that case, the 'ca.crt' is located in the Database folder.
-- Alternatively, here is the content of cs.crt that you can copy:
+- Alternatively, here is the content of ca.crt that you can copy:

    ```bash
    -----BEGIN CERTIFICATE-----